MohitShukla/basis/auth/frontend/public/docs/basis-documentation/introduction.md

 # Basis

-> Basis a software framework that lets you **publish your documentation** or an online book.
+> Basis a software framework that lets ask questions to AI and **publish your documentation** or an online book.

 ## What can you do with Basis?
 - You can download Basis and use it free.
 Basis is open source